farshadpasbani/Truss-weight-optimization/Grey_wolf_optimization.md

 ```

 ### 2. Fitness Evaluation
-Each wolf is assessed based on the structural performance of the truss configuration it represents, calculating weight, displacement, and stress.
+Each wolf is assessed based on the structural performance of the truss configuration it represents, calculating weight, displacement, and stress. `fitness` in this context is the weight of the structure penalized by the amount of constraint violation (e.g. displacement, stress) while `weight` is the total weight of the truss.
 ```python
 fitness, weight = cost_function(
     cross_sectional_areas,